-Sports medicine is a broad field that encompasses a range of specialties and sub-disciplines.
+Sports medicine is a broad field encompassing various specialties and sub-disciplines.
 Here are some of the different types of sports medicine:

 - Sports Physical Therapy: Physical therapists who specialize in sports medicine work with athletes to prevent and treat injuries, optimize performance, and enhance recovery.
-They use a range of techniques, including exercise, manual therapy, and other modalities to help athletes recover from injuries and improve their physical function.
+They use various techniques, including exercise, manual therapy, and other modalities, to help athletes recover from injuries and improve their physical function.
 To learn more about physical therapy, visit the American Physical Therapy Association.

 - Sports Nutrition: Sports nutritionists are experts in the area of nutrition and its impact on athletic performance.
-They work with athletes to design and implement nutrition plans that can help them achieve their goals, optimize their performance, and prevent injuries.
+They work with athletes to design and implement nutrition plans to help them achieve their goals, optimize their performance, and prevent injuries.